m5vnv4sjvtc/automated-robustness-supplementary/README.md

 ```

 The comments of the form `LP, deq` and `LP, enq` represent the linearization
+points provided by the user.
+In this benchmark, note that enqueue calls which
+do not add a new node but just move tail forward (when it is lagging) have
+their linearization points at the update to tail.
+We consider these as
-points.
-As before, we present the robustness preserving transformation of the
+additonal LP's.
+As before, we present the robustness preserving
-above code, with the memory events marked as comments in the code -
+transformation of the above code, with the memory events marked as comments
+in the code -

 ```c
 void enq(int v) {